What is a partnership?

 Step 2: Choose a partnership type.
 When it comes to partnership there are 4 relatively common types of partnerships:

 General partnership.
 A general partnership is when each partner is actively involved, equally sharing the work, liability, and profits.

 Limited partnership.
 A limited partnership allows investors to buy into a business, but each partner has limited liability and profit.

 Limited liability partnership.
 A limited liability partnership is when all partners have limited liability towards the business, so partners are not responsible for negligence.

 Joint partnership.
-A joint partnerships involves bringing together partners for a specific project.
+A joint partnership, or joint venture involves bringing together partners for a specific project.
 If the project is successful, partners may want to create a general partnership.